 The active ingredient – Garlic Extract

-Nematodes, Fungi and insect eggs and larvae are all killed on absorption of polysulfides and the resulting oxidative damage.
+Nematodes, fungi, insect eggs and larvae are all killed on absorption of polysulfides and the resulting oxidative damage.
 It is a no return chemical reaction with resistance considered extremely unlikely due to its complex mode of action.

 Research & Development